How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?: Results

 \subsection{Multi-Label Learning}

 After the experiments in \ref{section:multi-label}, we analyzed the impact of label-dependent noisy labels in the performance of clean labels in the multi-label classification setting.
-Only the labels belonging to \textbf{category 1} were corrupted with a given probability value.
-We evaluated the mean average precision (mAP) on corrupted and uncorrupted categories separately (or we can say \textbf{category 1} and \textbf{category 2} separately).
-Figure \ref{fig:multilabel} shows the mAP as trend lines, which are functions of corruption probability in \textbf{category 1}.
+Figure \ref{fig:multilabel} shows the mean average precision (mAP) as trend lines, which are functions of corruption probability in \textbf{category 1}.

-Our baseline even at no corruption starts with a lesser mAP than compared to the-state-of-the-art methods for multi-label classification.
-One of the obvious reason is that we have used a smaller architecture ResNet18 in a naive configuration, without any hyperparameter tuning.
-State-of-the-art methods \cite{benbaruch2021asymmetric, zhu2017learning, ridnik2021imagenet21k} are based on the modification in large models like ResNet101.
-They optimized loss functions and optimally tuned hyerparameters for higher mAP.
-We also observed that using ImageNet pretrained weights boosted our performance above 50$\%$, even without tuning any hyperparameters in our model.
-We didn't want to bias our model with already learned weights, therefore we didn't use pretrained weights in our case.
-We are interested in finding if a network can generalize well from start if we train with dependent heterogeneous noisy labels.

-In the first case where the number of corrupted labels is greater than the uncorrupted labels, initially, the mAP in category 1 is 31.30$\%$.
+Our baseline, even at no corruption, starts with a lesser mAP than compared to the state-of-the-art methods for multi-label classification because we have used a smaller architecture ResNet18 in a naive configuration, without any hyperparameter tuning.
+State-of-the-art methods \cite{benbaruch2021asymmetric,zhu2017learning,ridnik2021imagenet21k} obtained higher mAP using larger model.
+We didn't use pre-trained weights as we are interested in finding if a network can generalize well from the start if we train with dependent heterogeneous noisy labels.
+In the first case where the number of corrupted labels is greater than the uncorrupted labels, initially, the mAP in \textbf{category 1} is 31.30$\%$.
 With label corruption, the performance falls and ultimately drops to the minimum value of 6.38$\%$ at maximum corruption.
-This behavior is expected in cateogry 1 as its own labels are being corrupted.
-We are more interested in the trend line of category 2, which shows how the mAP of uncorrupted labels does not change with corruption in other categories.
-Similar, trend is seen in second case where the number of corrupted labels is less than the number of uncorrupted labels.
-In second case, the maximum mAP in category 1 is 27.97$\%$ while the minimum mAP after full corruption is 11.42$\%$.
-The mAP of uncorrupted labels is consistent as in first case.
+A similar trend is seen in the second case, where the number of corrupted labels is less than the number of uncorrupted labels.
+In second case, the maximum mAP in \textbf{category 1} is 27.97$\%$ while the minimum mAP after full corruption is 11.42$\%$.